winddori2002/MANNER/README.md

 You can train MANNER with default setting by running the following code.

 ```
-python main.py train
+python main.py train --aug True --aug_type tempo
 ```

 ### Training with other arguments
 If you want to edit model settings, you can run the following code with other arguments.

+In configuration.py, you can find other arguments, such as batach size, epoch, and so on.

 ```
-python main.py train --hidden 60 --depth 4 --growth 2 --kernel_size 8 --stride 4 --segment_len 64
+python main.py train --hidden 60 --depth 4 --growth 2 --kernel_size 8 --stride 4 --segment_len 64 --aug True --aug_type tempo

 MANNER arguments:
   --in_channels: initial in channel size (default:1)